2022–2023 Members of the Board

 McClean, VAComputer Scientist

-Kathleen Fisher is the Deputy Director of the Information Innovation Office at DARPA.
+Kathleen Fisher is the director of the Information Innovation Office at DARPA.
 Previously, Fisher was a professor in the Department of Computer Science at Tufts University.
 She served as chair of the department from 2016-2021.
 Before joining Tufts, she was a program manager at DARPA where she started and managed the HACMS and PPAML programs, and a Principal Member of the Technical Staff at AT&T Labs Research.
 She received her PhD in computer science from Stanford University.
 Kathleen is an ACM Fellow and a Hertz Foundation Fellow.
 Service to the community has been a hallmark of Kathleen’s career.
 She has served as Chair of the ACM Special Interest Group in Programming Languages (SIGPLAN) and as Program Chair for three of SIGPLAN’s marquee conferences: PLDI, OOPSLA, ICFP.
 She has also served as an Associate Editor for TOPLAS and as an Editor of the Journal of Functional Programming.
 Kathleen has long been a leader in the effort to increase diversity and inclusion in Computer Science: she was Co-Chair of the Computing Research Association’s Committee on the Status of Women (CRA-W) for three years, and she co-founded SIGPLAN’s Programming Language Mentoring Workshop (PLMW) Series.
 Kathleen is a recipient of the SIGPLAN Distinguished Service Award.
 She is a past Chair of DARPA’s ISAT Study Group.

 Laurie Girand